fafalone/UIRibbonDemoAdvanced/README.md

 ### Real MRU List
 The New/Open/Save/SaveAs buttons are now functional, so the MRU list has been reworked to also be functional with actual files (so note it will be blank at first).\
 While a basic MRU is straightforward, pinning support was difficult to add.
 Whether a file has been pinned is first set when the MRU is loaded in the Update Properties call for `IDC_RECENTITEMS`, which occurs every time the File menu is opened.
-To determine whether it's changed, we have to look at the Command Execute event; IDC_RECENTITEMS gets an execute event with  UI_PKEY_RecentItems; this gives access to an array of IUISimplePropertySet implementing interfaces that contain the current values, not the ones set when initializing these items in the Update routine.
+To determine whether it's changed, we have to look at the Command Execute event; `IDC_RECENTITEMS` gets an execute event with  `UI_PKEY_RecentItems`; this gives access to an array of `IUISimplePropertySet` implementing interfaces that contain the current values, not the ones set when initializing these items in the Update routine.
 That event is fired whenever the file menu is closed after a click, including pinning buttons, in Recent Items.
 There we can compare it to what we initially loaded to determine if the pinned status has changed for any item.
 If it has, we rewrite the MRU in the registry, so it reflects the new status the next time Update is called when the File menu is shown.

 ![image](https://github.com/user-attachments/assets/d2e05479-c99e-43c9-a764-8b4e8faf130c)